Bidya Debbarma

-Bidya Chandra Debbarma (11 April 1916, Behalabari – 18 June 2010, Agartala) was a communist politician from the Indian state of Tripura.
-A prominent leader of the communist movement in Tripura, Debbarma spent a total of nine years in jail and 13 years as an underground activist.
-A six-time state assembly member and minister in the state government, Debbarma never lost any election he contested.
+Bidya Chandra Debbarma (11 April 1916 – 18 June 2010) was an Indian politician and a prominent leader of the communist movement in Tripura.
+Debbarma spent a total of nine years in prison and 13 years operating as an underground activist.
+He was a six-time member of the Tripura Legislative Assembly and served as a minister in the state government, remaining undefeated in every election he contested.

 Biography

-Debbarma grew up in a tribal farmers family in rural Tripura.
-He could not continue his schooling beyond class VII.
-He later joined the Royal Army of Tripura, the armed forces of the then monarchy that ruled Tripura.
-During the Second World War, Debbarma had protested against the Tripura army helping British forces, and was transferred to administrative non-combatant duties as a disciplinary measure.
+Debbarma grew up in a tribal farming family in rural Tripura.
+He was unable to continue his formal schooling beyond class VII.
+He later joined the Royal Army of Tripura, the armed forces of the monarchy that ruled the state at the time.
+During the Second World War, Debbarma protested against the Tripura army assisting British forces, which resulted in his transfer to administrative non-combatant duties as a disciplinary measure.

-When reform-oriented forces organized the Janashiksha Samity ('People's Education Society') in 1945, Debbarma became secretly associated with the movement.
-He was caught, and interned at Khowai jail where he was subjected to torture.
-A death sentence was issued against him by the Tripura government, but never executed.
+When reform-oriented forces organized the Janashiksha Samity in 1945, Debbarma secretly associated with the movement.
+He was captured and interned at Khowai jail, where he was subjected to torture.
+A death sentence was issued against him by the Tripura government, but it was never executed.

-Debbarma became an organiser of the Janashiksha Samity, and mobilised protest activities against the government of Tripura.
-He also took part in the founding of the Ganamukti Parishad ('People's Liberation Council') movement.
+Debbarma later became an organiser for the Janashiksha Samity and mobilised protest activities against the government of Tripura.
+He also participated in the founding of the Ganamukti Parishad (People's Liberation Council) movement.

+Political career

-Debbarma became a member of the Communist Party of India.
-He was arrested during the 1962 Sino-Indian war.
-When the Communist Party was divided in 1964, he took the side of the Communist Party of India (Marxist) and was elected to the Tripura state committee of the CPI(M).
-He would remain a CPI(M) Tripura State Committee member until his death.
-Moreover, he served as the vice president of the Ganamukti Parishad (the tribal mass organisation of CPI(M) in Tripura).
+Debbarma initially joined the Communist Party of India (CPI) and was arrested during the 1962 Sino-Indian War.
+When the party split in 1964, he aligned with the Communist Party of India (Marxist) (CPI(M)) and was elected to its Tripura State Committee.
+He remained a member of the state committee until his death.
+Additionally, he served as the vice president of the Ganamukti Parishad, the tribal mass organisation of the CPI(M) in Tripura.

-Debbarma again faced arrests in 1965 (during the Indo-Pakistani War), 1968, 1973 (during the food movement) and 1975 (during the Emergency, when he was imprisoned for 21 months).
+Debbarma faced subsequent arrests in 1965 (during the Indo-Pakistani War of 1965), 1968, 1973 (during the food movement), and 1975 (during the Emergency, when he was imprisoned for 21 months).

-Debbarma was a member of the Tripura state legislative assembly between 1967 and 1993, being elected six consecutive times.
-When the CPI(M)-Congress for Democracy coalition government was formed in 1977, Debbarma was named Minister in charge of tribal welfare.
-During his later years, he retired from active politics due to ill health.
+He served as a member of the Tripura Legislative Assembly between 1967 and 1993, winning six consecutive elections.
+When the CPI(M)-Congress for Democracy coalition government was formed in 1977, Debbarma was appointed Minister in Charge of Tribal Welfare.
+In his later years, he retired from active politics due to declining health.